MaximeriX/SimpleOfficeInstaller/README.md

 #### When Launch Office Installer button pressed
 1. Generates `config.xml`
 2. Downloads and runs `officedeploymenttool.exe` from [Microsoft's official site](https://download.microsoft.com/download/2/7/A/27AF1BE6-DD20-4CB4-B154-EBAB8A7D4A7E/officedeploymenttool_18227-20162.exe)
-3. Runs `setup.exe /Configure configuration.xml`
+3. Runs `setup.exe /Configure config.xml`

 *Note*: Every file that the program downloads/generates is located in `%TEMP%\OfficeSetupFiles`